xz3173/linear_models/linear_models.md

     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

+fitting a logistic regression

 ``` r
 fit_logistic =
   baltimore_df |>
   glm(resolved ~ victim_age + victim_race + victim_sex, data = _, family = binomial())
 ```

+look at model results

 ``` r
 fit_logistic |>